Fleming Prize Lecture

 The Fleming Prize Lecture was started by the Microbiology Society in 1976 and named after Alexander Fleming, one of the founders of the society.
-It is for early career researchers, generally within 12 of being awarded their PhD, who have an outstanding independent research record making a distinct contribution to microbiology.
+It is for early career researchers, generally within 12 years of being awarded their PhD, who have an outstanding independent research record making a distinct contribution to microbiology.
 Nominations can be made by any member of the society.
 Nominees do not have to be members.

 The award is £1,000 and the awardee is expected to give a lecture based on their research at the Microbiology Society's Annual Conference.

+List

 The following have been awarded this prize.